chiahsien/KOReader-Patch-Sort-By-Author-Series-Title/README.md

 ## Usage

 1. Click the `Sort by:` menu item in the file browser
-2. Select the "Author-Series-Title" option
+2. Select either the "author - series - title" or "author - series - published date" option
-3. Your ebooks will be reorganized according to the new format
+3. Your ebooks will be sorted according to the selected option
+4. If the 'Published Date' is missing, it will fall back to sorting by 'Title'.

 ![Screenshot](screenshot.jpeg)